Healing Well: OS Grid Reference – SE 1321 4332

 The remains of old buildings on the flat just above where the waters once flowed were built in much more recent centuries.
 The building appears to have been started around 1799, for E.E.
 Dodds (1985) told that in 1800 it was used as a school for several years by local teacher Joshua Briggs.
 J. Horsfall Turner (1907) published a copy of an old drawing of the school, as it was soon after construction.

-Horncliffe Well was vandalised by Yorkshire Water in the 1990s, who now channel much of its supply away for commercial benefit.
+Horncliffe Well was dug into by Yorkshire Water in the 1990s, who now channel much of its supply away for commercial benefit.
 When this work was being done, the workmen for the company broke an old stone at its base next to the adjacent Horncliffe House (in ruins).
-The well initially flowed quite freely; but Yorkshire Water have since returned to the well and have taken the vast majority of the water supply off the moor and into their financial control, leaving walkers, birds and animals to suffer from its demise.
-This damage to the archaeological environment and Horncliffe Well by Yorkshire Water is typical of a company that doesn’t give a shit about such things, with its sick retarded notion about the Earth’s blood being a ‘commodity’ and we, the people, ‘customers’ in its greedy mind.
-In all sincerity, it’s to be hoped that healthy heathens someday will visit this once-fine site and return it to its previous healthy status…
+The waters had always flowed fast and freely, but after Yorkshire Water had finished their ‘work’ here, the great majority of Horncliffe’s water supply subsided considerably, leaving walkers, birds and animals to suffer from its demise.
+In all sincerity, it’s to be hoped that good people someday will visit this once-fine site and return it to its previous healthy status.

 © Paul Bennett, The Northern Antiquarian